akuklev/LiterateKotlin/README.md

   someLenghtyComputation()
 ```

-# Syntaсtic and typographic sugar
+# Syntactic and typographic sugar

 ## Pipeline notation
 In mathematics and functional programming, it's fairly common to use the right pointing black triangle for inverse application, i.e. `x ▸ foo ▸ bar ≔ bar(foo(x))`, which gives